hu-macsy/lama_old/scai/dmemo/doc/Distribution.rst

     Cyclic(2) distribution of 11 elements onto 3 processors.

-You create a CyclicDistribution with the shown chunk size of '2' this way:
+Here are the different possibities how to create a cyclic distribution of N elements with a chunk size of 2:

 .. code-block:: c++

-   DistributionPtr cyclic( new CyclicDistribution( N, 2, comm ) );
+   DistributionPtr dist( new CyclicDistribution( N, 2, comm ) );
+   auto dist = std::make_shared<CyclicDistribution>( N, 2 );
+   auto dist = cyclicDistribution( N, 2, comm );

 General Block Distribution
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

+While the block distribution assigns each processor the same number of elements, the general block distribution allows for different block sizes and gives by this way more flexibility regarding load balancing.
+The *GenBlockDistribution* is specified by a local size for each available processor.
-The *GenBlockDistribution* create blocks of the given sizes and assigns them successivly to the processes.
-The sum of the sizes have to match the global size.
+The sum of the local sizes has to be the global size.

-The following example creates with three parts of size 1, 3 and 2 rows/columns:
+Here is an example for a general block distribution with such different block sizes.

 .. code-block:: c++